Mastering the Art of the French Sign-Off Email: A complete walkthrough

 -

 Can I use a shortened version of a formal sign-off?
 While slightly less formal, using "Cdlt" for cordialement or "Sinc." for sincèrement is generally acceptable in some professional contexts, especially in fast-paced business environments.
-However, it's always safest to use the full version unless you are sure the recipient will understand and accept the abbreviation.
+Even so, it's always safest to use the full version unless you are sure the recipient will understand and accept the abbreviation.

 -